1989 Australian Open – Men's singles

 Ivan Lendl defeated Miloslav Mečíř in the final, 6–2, 6–2, 6–2 to win the men's singles tennis title at the 1989 Australian Open.
 It was his first Australian Open title and seventh major singles title overall.

 Mats Wilander was the defending champion, but lost in the second round to Ramesh Krishnan.

 This was the first Australian Open in which future world No. 1, two-time champion and 14-time major singles champion Pete Sampras competed in the main draw.

+By Wilander losing in the second round and Stefan Edberg withdrawing in the quarterfinals, this would end their streak of winning the last 5 Australian Open titles by the Swedish duo.

 Seeds

 The seeded players are listed below.
 Ivan Lendl is the champion; others show the round in which they were eliminated.